-Finesse fishing also is about finding lures that catch bass under the toughest conditions — cold fronts, heavy fishing pressure and bass keying on a specific size or type of prey.
-Power-fishing lures are known for their large sizes and speedy retrieves, which often include crashing and bashing through cover.
+Finesse fishing also is about finding lures that catch bass under the most demanding conditions — cold fronts, heavy fishing pressure, and bass keying on a specific size or type of prey.
+Power-fishing lures are known for their large sizes and speedy retrieves, which often include crashing and bashing through the cover.
 But change your perspective, and they can be as effective when finessed.
-Just like you downsize from an 8-inch worm to a 4-inch one, you can downsize your power-fishing lures.
-Finesse versions of jigs, crankbaits, jerkbaits, spinnerbaits and even less popular styles of soft plastics will generate bites under tough conditions.
+Like you downsize from an 8-inch worm to a 4-inch one, you can downsize your power-fishing lures.
+Finesse versions of jigs, crankbaits, jerkbaits, spinnerbaits, and even less popular styles of soft plastics will generate bites under challenging conditions.
 Yet, not many anglers are using them.

 These finesse lures catch big bass, but they are better at generating numbers of strikes.
-That’s especially helpful during a tough tournament, when even a small limit will push you toward the top of the leaderboard.
-Quantity over quality also is important when introducing someone to fishing.
+That’s especially helpful during a tough tournament when even a small limit will push you toward the top of the leaderboard.
+Quantity over quality also is essential when introducing someone to fishing.
 It helps them quickly gain confidence and sustain interest.

 Jigs are the most versatile bass lure.
 Shallow or deep, cold or warm, open or filled with structure and cover, there is no water where a jig won’t work.
 While bulky ones that weigh between ½- and 1-ounce catch their fair share from heavy cover and deep water, smaller ones that weigh 1/8-, 3/16- or ¼-ounce, such as Strike King’s Bitsy Bug, are tough to beat when a finesse presentation is needed.

-Try shaking it as it falls to entice bass that are suspended around and under cover such as floating docks and their posts.
+Try shaking it as it falls to entice suspended bass around and under cover, such as floating docks and their posts.

 The right trailer will make your finesse jig work better.
-Avoid ones that require a lot of movement such as double-tail grubs.
+Avoid ones that require a lot of movement, such as double-tail grubs.
 These light-weight jigs aren’t heavy enough to achieve the speeds they need.
-You’ll be better off with a gliding trailer such as a Zoon Super Chunk Junior or cut down 4-inch Gene Larew Salt Craw.
-In gin clear water, try a more realistic soft-plastic craw, complete with pinchers and antennae.
+You’ll be better off with a gliding trailer such as a Zoom Super Chunk Junior or cut-down 4-inch Gene Larew Salt Craw.
+Try a more realistic soft-plastic craw in gin clear water, complete with pinchers and antennae.

 Don’t throw finesse jigs on your stiffest flipping stick and 65-pound braid.
 Move down to a 7-foot medium-action casting rod.
 There will be enough length for you to pitch the jig around cover and surely set the hook.
-Downsize your line to 15-pound test monofilament or fluorocarbon, or spool 30-pound test braid.
+Downsize your line to 15-pound monofilament, fluorocarbon, or spool 30-pound test braid.

-The water temperature was right and so was the level.
+The water temperature was right, and so was the level.
 Largemouth filled the pocket, boiling the surface while chasing shad.
 I fished down the bank, from one laydown to the next, casting a ½-ounce spinnerbait sporting a large Colorado blade and bulky trailer.
 The bass wouldn’t touch it.
-Getting frustrated, I looked down and saw a school of shad, each no bigger than half of my thumb.
-Just as the school was disappearing from view, three bass cut through it.
+Getting frustrated, I saw a school of shad, each no bigger than half of my thumb.
+Just as the school disappeared from view, three bass cut through it.

 I cut off the spinnerbait and tied on a Bandit 100 crankbait, which is no more than 2 inches long.
 I could have picked a small Cotton Cordell Big 0 or a No. 5 Rapala Shad Rap.
 Over the next 20 minutes, I caught a dozen bass, including several on back-to-back casts, all from the same stretch of bank that produced nothing with the spinnerbait.

 Smaller crankbaits require a special retrieve.
-Bass prefer them to be swimming along, so it’s less important for them to bounce off cover, like you do with bigger models to create reflex strikes.
+Bass prefer them to be swimming along, so it’s less critical for them to bounce off the cover, as you do with bigger models to create reflex strikes.
 Stop-and-go retrieves generate a wounded action that draws strikes.
 That can be accomplished by stopping your retrieve at various points or sweeping your rod.
 The crankbait pauses while you retrieve the slack and move your rod back to start the next sweep.

 If you look up spawning cove in the dictionary, there would be a map of this spot.
 The cove narrowed where it met the main lake, leaving just enough room for a well-defined creek channel to wind its way through and toward the back.
 There a shallow flat lined with docks and filled with hard bottom was protected from cold spring winds, regardless of direction.

-My partner and I weren’t the only tournament boat to fish it this early spring weekend, when the water was cold and skies clear.
-On the first morning it was shared by anglers throwing everything from jigs to full-size jerkbaits.
-Plenty of bass were caught but not as many as were hooked on the small jerkbaits — about 3.5 inches long with two treble hooks — that we were casting.
+My partner and I weren’t the only tournament boat to fish it this early spring weekend when the water was cold and the skies clear.
+On the first morning, it was shared by anglers throwing everything from jigs to full-size jerkbaits.
+Plenty of bass were caught, but not as many as were hooked on the small jerkbaits — about 3.5 inches long with two treble hooks — that we were casting.

 Jerkbaits measuring 4.5 to 5 inches long, such as Rattlin’ Rogues and Megabass Vision 110s, are the bass-fishing standard.
-And there are some anglers who don’t think twice about heaving a giant 12-inch glide bait for bass.
+And some anglers don’t think twice about heaving a big 12-inch glide bait for bass.
 But when the bite gets tough, the lifelike slender profile of small jerkbaits produce more strikes.

 Small jerkbaits work as topwaters, too.
 Original Rapalas aren’t often mentioned as bass lures.
 But quietly twitching a No. 9 or No. 11 over shallow vegetation or around cover can catch plenty of bass in the spring and early summer.

-Shallow natural lakes are built for beating the bank.
-Their shorelines usually are covered with overhanging bushes and lined with rocks, emergent aquatic vegetation and docks.
-Those are the perfect places to through a small single-bladed spinnerbait, such as the Strike King Mini King, which is a perfect for finessing strikes from inactive bass.
+Shallow natural lakes are built to beat the bank.
+Their shorelines usually are covered with overhanging bushes and lined with rocks, emergent aquatic vegetation, and docks.
+Those are the perfect places to through a small single-bladed spinnerbait, such as the Strike King Mini King, which is perfect for finessing strikes from inactive bass.

-These miniature spinnerbaits are compact, making them easy to cast to specific targets.
-That’s good, because while their little blade puts out as much thump as it can, it’s not enough to pull bass from a distance.
-A slow, steady retrieve produces best, and adding a 1-inch curly tail grub makes them bulkier and run truer at slightly faster speeds.
+These compact miniature spinnerbaits make them easy to cast to specific targets.
+That’s good because while their little blade puts out as much thump as possible, it’s not enough to pull bass from a distance.
+A slow, steady retrieve produces best, and adding a 1-inch curly tail grub makes them bulkier and run more accurately at slightly faster speeds.

 The real benefit of small spinnerbaits is how they let you cover water.
-That’s an important means of combating nonaggressive fish.
-The more water you cover, the more slightly more aggressive — easier to catch — bass that you’ll come across.
+That’s a necessary means of combating nonaggressive fish.
+The more water you cover, the slightly more aggressive — easier to catch — bass that you’ll come across.

 Little used soft plastics

 Canandaigua Lake doesn’t receive as much angling attention as other New York Finger Lakes such as Cayuga and Seneca.
 That doesn’t mean its bass are smaller or less plentiful.
-But on this calm fall afternoon, the smallmouth weren’t in a biting mood.
+But the smallmouth weren’t in a biting mood on this calm fall afternoon.

 They should have been.
-Clear water and skies were perfect for seeing the baitfish schools that were nervously swimming about the isolated milfoil beds, each about the size of two 20-foot bass boats.
-They passed up jerkbaits, double-willow spinnerbaits and lipless crankbaits.
+Clear water and skies were perfect for seeing the baitfish schools nervously swimming about the isolated milfoil beds, each about the size of two 20-foot bass boats.
+They passed up jerkbaits, double-willow spinnerbaits, and lipless crankbaits.
 They started biting once we downsized to tiny soft jerkbaits.
-Shaped like a Sluggo and about three-quarters the length of your thumb, they were what the smallies, which averaged 4 pounds, wanted.
+Shaped like a Slug-Go and about three-quarters the length of your thumb, they were what the smallies, which averaged 4 pounds, wanted.

 Soft-plastic finesse fishing is more than 4-inch or shad-shaped worms.
 Small soft jerkbaits, like those that saved the day at Canandaigua, leaches and reapers are less-used styles that offer something different to inactive bass.
 Sometimes that sparks their curiosity enough to cause them to strike.
-You can rig them on jig heads, drop shots or even Texas style.
-Just keep your weight light — no more than 1/8-ounce — and free sliding.
-When times get really tough, even a small tube jig, such as those designed for panfish and crappie, can score bass.
-That’s especially true in the spring, when bass first move shallow.
+You can rig them on jig heads, drop shots, or Texas-style.
+Keep your weight light — no more than 1/8-ounce — and free sliding.
+Even a small tube jig, such as those designed for panfish and crappie, can score bass when times get really tough.
+That’s especially true in the spring when bass first move shallow.